Image-Py/footmark/2019/Cell Analysis Demo.md

 ## More Demos

 This demo (code, image, macros, workflow and report template) is available in ImagePy's [IBook Plugin](https://github.com/Image-Py/IBook), (`IBook > Chapter 7 > Show Cell ...`) you can use `menu: Plugins > Install > Install Plugins`, then paste `https://github.com/Image-Py/IBook`  to install.
-Or use the `Plugins > Manager > Plugins Manager` to install (Maybe you need update software first, git pull, or `Plugins > Update Software` for nonprogramers).
+Or use the `Plugins > Manager > Plugins Manager` to install (Maybe you need update software first, git pull, or `Plugins > Update Software` for noprogramers).
 There are many other demos like this.

 ![newdoc01](http://idoc.imagepy.org/demoplugin/06.png)